-When there is more than one pod, we randomly determine the age group (i.e., minor or adult) of the victims for the entire pod, as opposed to determining the age group for victims individually.
-The exception to this is when a pod consists of two victims, which we allow for one victim to be a minor and one victim to be an adult.
+When there is more than one cluster, we randomly determine the age group of the victims for the entire cluster, where the probability of the cluster consisting of minors increases with cluster size.
+When a cluster consists of two victims, we additionally allow for one victim to be a minor and one victim to be an adult.
 This is representative of a situation where a pair of victims may be family members (e.g. mother and daughter) or where there is a parental-type relationship.
-These choices regarding ages and pods were suggested by the advisory group.
-We then determine how the trafficker (and bottom) interact with the pods.
-If there is a bottom, we first determine how the victims are connected to the trafficker and bottom, as all victims are not necessarily connected to both the trafficker and the bottom.
-We randomly determine which pods are connected to the trafficker, then which pods are connected to the bottom.
-Similarly, if the trafficker (or bottom) is not randomly assigned any pods, they will be assigned to the largest pod.
-The probability of a pod being assigned to the trafficker and bottom varies based on the age of the victims in the pod.
-This is due to a trafficker potentially not wanting to have direct contact with a victim who is a minor, as prosecuting a sex trafficking case is easier if the victim is a minor, and the minimum punishments are more severe \citep{marcus2014conflict}.
-If there is no bottom, all victims are connected to the trafficker.
-If there is a single pod, then age and connections to trafficker and bottom are determined individually, as if each victim were in their own pod.
+These choices regarding ages and clusters were suggested by the advisory group.